byteface/package/README.md

-# Bundle...
+# Package...

 ## Mucking around with pyinstaller.

-This test tries to create an 'app launcher' with tkinter, which can open the browser or restart a self contained server.
+This test tries to achieve 2 things:

+1. create an 'app launcher' with tkinter, which can open the browser or restart a self contained server.

+	- solves the issue of a users not knowing localhost:5000 and saving to having to provide a server

+2. Use Github actions to run pyinstaller and build the app/exe files. which then uploads them to the release page

+	- solves the issue of making bundles per platform. i.e. linux/mac/windows (as you can't make an exe from a mac for example)

-Uses pyinstaller to bundle the python interpretter and a sanic server.
+It seeks to solve these things by using pyinstaller to bundle the python interpretter and a sanic server.

 # how it works